Sasuke (TV series): Results

-In its 42 editions, all four stages of the course have been completed a total of only six times, by four different competitors.
+In its 43 editions, all four stages of the course have been completed a total of only six times, by four different competitors.
 These were Kazuhiko Akiyama in the 4th competition (1999), Makoto Nagano in the 17th competition (2006), Yuuji Urushihara in the 24th (2010) and 27th (2011) competitions, and Yusuke Morimoto in the 31st (2015) and 38th (2020) competitions.

 Sasuke World Cup

 Sasuke World Cup (ワールドカップ) is a special international tournament of Sasuke, based on American Ninja Warrior: USA vs. The World, which was the special international tournament of American Ninja Warrior.
-This tournament featured seven teams, including three teams representing Japan and four teams representing four countries that have their local shows based on Sasuke, including Team USA (representing American Ninja Warrior), Team Germany (representing Ninja Warrior Germany), Team France (reprersent Ninja Warrior France) and team Australia (representing Australian Ninja Warrior).
+This tournament featured seven teams, including three teams representing Japan and four teams representing four countries that have their local shows based on Sasuke, including Team USA (representing American Ninja Warrior), Team Germany (representing Ninja Warrior Germany), Team France (representing Ninja Warrior France), Team Australia (representing Australian Ninja Warrior) and Team Poland (representing Ninja Warrior Polska).

 Merchandise

 Book

 Prior to the 41st tournament of Sasuke, on November 10, 2023, TBS announced the very first Sasuke Official Book (SASUKE公式BOOK), a 144-page book which was released on December 14, 2023 worldwide at the price of ¥1650.
 As an exclusive bonus, trading cards of various prominent Sasuke competitors would also be included upon purchasing the book.
 A promotional video was released on the official YouTube channel a day before the release date.

 The book contains exclusive interviews and round table discussions from multiple prominent competitors such as Yamada Katsumi, Morimoto Yūsuke, Nagano Makoto, Yamamoto Shingo, Darvish Kenji, Kane Kosugi, Akiyama Kazuhiko, Urushihara Yuuji, Matachi Ryo, Kawaguchi Tomohiro, and Hioki Masashi.
 This also includes exclusive interviews from Sasuke Producer Inui Masato and Lead Commentator Sugiyama Shinya.
 For the first time since its inception, the book would also cover every official result from the past 40 Sasuke tournaments, including results that were initially cut from broadcast.